Skip to content

 • eztdsn

-Specifies an existing dataset where to upload the created Easytrieve programs.
-Specify DSN for Easytrieve programs (*.EZT files) to be uploaded to the mainframe.
-Specify this value to upload Easytrieve code to a separate mainframe dataset and to refer the dataset in the generated JCL.
+Specifies the target data set to upload Easytrieve programs to on the mainframe.
+This data set is also referred to in generated JCL.
 When eztdsn is not specified, the Easytrieve program is placed in-line with the generated JCL.

 The default is set to empty.